VeraLukashina/VeraLukashina/README.md

  **Hi, I’m  Vera Lukashina 👋**

-  I'm an aspiring Data Scientist.
+Data Scientist with a background in financial management and analytical experience.

-  I have completed a professional training course in Data Science, and I am highly passionate about data analysis and machine learning techniques.
-Additionally, I have a degree in financial management.
+I completed a professional training course in Data Science, working on 20 projects across banking, telecom, industry, tourism, and online services.

-  I am looking for opportunities to start my career in data science.
-I am also open to participating in intellectual volunteering projects.
+I hold a degree in Financial Management and have several years of experience in financial analysis and cash flow management.

+I am eager to apply my skills in data-driven decision-making, business optimization, and predictive modeling.

+I’m also interested in contributing to volunteer data projects related to education, economics, or social impact.

-  #opentowork #ML #DataScience
+#opentowork #DataAnalysis #ML #DataScience

 **My contacts:**
 * daimy6885@gmail.com